TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/TypoScriptParserApi/CustomConditions.rst

     debug($TSparserObject->setup);

-In this example, we define a very simple class with a :code:`match()` function inside.
-This :code:`match()` function must exist and take a string as its argument.
+In this example, we define a very simple class with a :php:`match()` function inside.
+This :php:`match()` function must exist and take a string as its argument.
 It is expected to return a boolean value.
 This function should be programmed to evaluate the condition line according to your specifications.
 Currently, if a condition line contains the